jbachelet/sf-oci-postman-collection/README.md

 ### realm_id

 The `realm_id` corresponds to the 4 letters realm identifier of your realm.
-This ID is provided by the Salesforce B2C support when initializing the realm.
+This ID is provided by the Salesforce B2C support team when initializing the realm.
 Please us this value for the `realm_id` environment variable.
 This value is also the first part of the On-demand sandboxes hostnames.
 For example, if the sandbox hostname is `aaaa-001.sandbox.us01.dx.commercecloud.salesforce.com`, the `realm_id` is `aaaa`.
+Also, another way to find this `realm_id` is to extract it from the Salesforce Commerce APIs Organization ID.
+In order to find it, you can do the following:
+1. Go to the Business Manager of the instance
+2. Go to the `Administration >  Site Development >  Salesforce Commerce API Settings` menu.
+3. On the page, you'll see the `Organization ID` label.
+4. This organization ID is composed of `f_ecom_{realm_id}_{instance_id}`.
+You can use the `realm_id` piece of this value in your environment variable.

 ### instance_id